klebgenomics/Kaptive/README.md

 Kaptive produces a single tab-delimited table summarising the results of all input assemblies.
 It has the following columns:
 * **Assembly**: the name of the input assembly, taken from the assembly filename.
 * **Best match locus**: the K locus type which most closely matches the assembly, based on BLAST coverage.
+* **Match confidence**: a categorical measure of match quality:
+  * `Perfect` = the K locus was found in a single piece with 100% coverage and 100% identity.
+  * `Very high` = the K locus was found in a single piece with ≥99% coverage and ≥95% identity, with no missing genes and no extra genes.
+  * `High` = the K locus was found in a single piece with ≥99% coverage, with ≤ 3 missing genes and no extra genes.
+  * `Good` = the K locus was found in a single piece or with ≥95% coverage, with ≤ 3 missing genes and ≤ 1 extra genes.
+  * `Low` = the K locus was found in a single piece or with ≥90% coverage, with ≤ 3 missing genes and ≤ 2 extra genes.
+  * `None` = did not qualify for any of the above.
 * **Problems**: characters indicating issues with the K locus match.
 An absence of any such characters indicates a very good match.
   * `?` = the match was not in a single piece, possible due to a poor match or discontiguous assembly.
   * `-` = genes expected in the K locus were not found.